alexpaul/Recursion/README.md

 # Recursion

 Recursion: in computer science and Swift this is the process whereby a function calls itself.
-A recursive function must have a base case and the recursive call.
+A recursive function must have a **base case** and the **recursive call**.

 ```swift
 func countDownToSwiftVersion1(_ n: Int) {